Search Beans with Lighter Roast

-The beans prepared to be used for Filter Coffee are roasted to medium roast level or lighter, or at temperatures before second crack (up to 219 °C / 426 °F).
+The beans prepared to be used (mainly but not exclusively) for filter coffee are roasted to medium roast level or lighter, or at temperatures before second crack (up to 219 °C / 426 °F).
 The variations of this roast levels are, sometimes, called Cinnamon Roast, Light Roast, American Roast, City Roast.

-The beans prepared to be used for Espresso Coffee are roasted to medium-dark roast level or darker, or at temperatures after second crack (between 219 °C / 426 °F and 245 °C / 473 °F).
+The beans prepared to be used (mainly but not exclusively) for espresso coffee are roasted to medium-dark roast level or darker, or at temperatures after second crack (between 219 °C / 426 °F and 245 °C / 473 °F).
 The variations of this roast levels are, sometimes, called Full City Roast, Vienna Roast, French Roast, Italian Roast.

 Search Decaf Beans